-In order to create a chart, you need to follow the below steps:
+To create a chart, you need to follow the below steps:

-- Go to the Insert tab
+- Go to the Insert tab in the ribbon.

-- Choose the Scatter chart
+- In the Charts group, click on the Scatter chart icon.

 As a result, you get the scatter chart as shown below (where I have highlighted the axis using the arrow).

-This chart has the X-axis (horizontal) with values from the Sales column and Y-axis (vertical) with values from the Quantity column.
+This chart has the X-axis (horizontal) with values from the Sales column and the Y-axis (vertical) with values from the Quantity column.

-Let’s see how to do this!
+Let’s see how to switch the axes in Excel charts!

-Switch X and Y Axis in Excel
+Switch the X and Y Axis in Excel Charts

-Now, if you want to display Sales values on the Y-axis and Quantity values on X-axis, you need to switch the axis in the chart.
+Now, if you want to display Sales values on the Y-axis and Quantity values on the X-axis, you need to switch the axis in the chart.

-Below are the steps to do this:
+Below are the steps to switch axes in Excel:

 - You need to right-click on one of the axes and choose Select Data.
-This way you can also change the data source for the chart.
+This way, you can also change the data source for the chart.

 - In the ‘Select Data Source’ dialog box, you can see vertical values (Series), which is X axis (Quantity).
-Also, on the right side there are horizontal values (Category), which is Y axis (Sales).
+Also, on the right side, there are horizontal values (Category), which is the Y axis (Sales).
 You have to click on the Edit on the left side in order to switch axes.

-- In the pop up window, you can see that Series X values are range “=Sheet1!$B$2:$B$10”, and the Series Y values are range “=Sheet1!$C$2:$C$10”.
+- In the pop-up window, you can see that Series X values refer to the range “=Sheet1!$B$2:$B$10”, and the Series Y values refer to the range “=Sheet1!$C$2:$C$10”.

 - In order to switch values, you have to swap these two ranges, so that the range for series X becomes a range for series Y and vice versa.
 So, in Series X values, enter “=Sheet1!$C$2:$C$10”, and in Series Y values, enter “=Sheet1!$B$2:$B$10”.

-- After you confirm changes, you will be redirected back to the Select Data Source window, and click OK.
+- After you confirm changes, you will be redirected back to the Select Data Source window and click OK.

 Finally, your chart has a switched axis.
 As you can see, Sales values are now on the Y-axis, and Quantity values are on the X-axis.

-Rearrange the Data to Specify the Axis
+Rearrange the Data to Swap the Chart Axes

 The above method works great when you have already created the chart and you want to swap the axis.